Published on August 12, 2021

 What does the screening entail?

-In an effort to provide more opportunities to connect with loved ones in our facilities, we have iPads on hand that patients can use to video call loved ones.
+To provide more opportunities to connect with loved ones in our facilities, we have iPads on hand that patients can use to video call loved ones.
 Patients can request an iPad if they are over the visitor quota and want to visit with others who cannot enter the building.

 Update – April 15, 2020